kubetail-org/edge-csrf/README.md

 ## Low-level API

-The following methods are named exports in the the top-level `edge-csrf` module:
+The following methods are named exports in the the top-level `edge-csrf` module.
+If you're using these methods you're probably working on a custom framework integration.
+If so, please consider contributing it back to this project!

 ```
 createSecret(length) - Create new secret (cryptographically secure)